Farama-Foundation/Minigrid/README.md

 This environment is a room with four doors, one on each wall.
 The agent receives a textual (mission) string as input, telling it which door to go to, (eg: "go to the red door").
-It receives a positive reward for performing the `wait` action next to the correct door, as indicated in the mission string.
+It receives a positive reward for performing the `done` action next to the correct door, as indicated in the mission string.

 ### Put-near environment